DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Run the dockerfile CMD as an external script

 To run a dockerfile CMD as an external script, it has to be define the command to be run in a separate script file, then reference that script file in the CMD instruction in the dockerfile.
+First create a script file for example:

 example:

 FROM some-image:latest

-COPY my-script.sh /
+COPY script.sh /

-CMD ["/my-script.sh"]
+CMD ["/script.sh"]

 In this example, the Dockerfile starts with a base image "some-image:latest" and then copies a script file "my-script.sh" to the root directory of the container.
 Finally, the CMD instruction runs the script file by executing the command ["/my-script.sh"].